 The investments did not stop with the federal government.
-Once some of the NGA offices were established, the start of a geospatial business hub began to surface.
-Companies like ESRI that are leading the industry were attracted to the area; even with a headquarters in California, its presence in St. Louis and the greater state of Missouri is growing.
+Once some of the NGA offices were established, the start of a geospatial tech hub began to surface.
+Innovative companies like ESRI that are leading the industry were attracted to the area; even with a headquarters in California, its presence in St. Louis and the greater state of Missouri is growing.
 Additionally, Boundless, an open-source geospatial software firm, also moved to the Heartland from New York City in 2016.

 It is important to note that there is valuable work happening behind the scenes.
 GeoFutures is a regional initiative with a group consisting of 29 business, civic, and academic leaders.
 Together, they are developing a cooperative plan to brand St. Louis as the go-to destination for geospatial technology companies and startups.
 With a shared vision and agreed-upon agenda, they can start to brainstorm solutions to the challenges ahead – like strengthening a skilled talent pool.

 Power in Partnerships

 There’s an energy in St. Louis that is hard to quantify.
 One that exudes entrepreneurship, creativity, innovation, and partnership.
 Attracting high-growth companies to the midwest poses a unique challenge and St. Louis is no exception.
 Many believe its recent success in the geospatial arena is due to partnership and a “shared understanding that businesses are stronger if they work together”.